-On the arrival day, if you are unavoidably delayed, call the office during those hours, so BADA staff are kept up to date.
+On arrival at BADA on January 10th, BADA's Dean, Eunice Roberts, Programs and Recruitment Manager, Christina Ibironke and Administrative Manager, Auguste Silvanaviciute will be there to welcome you.
+If you are unavoidably delayed, call the office during those hours, so BADA staff are kept up to date.
 BADA office number - 0207-487-0730 (If dialing from the USA, add the prefix 011-44 and remove the first zero)